-In the last data lab analysis we discussed the different types of test types (Timed, Untimed, Tutor).
-Now we will look at the most effective mode for creating exams within TrueLearn.
+In the last Data Lab, Which Test Modes Do Higher Performers Use?, we discussed the different types of test types (Timed, Untimed, Tutor).
+Now, we will look at the most effective mode for creating exams within the TrueLearn application.

-Since the implementation of different modes of test creation in February 2016, over 1 million tests have been completed by our users.
-Here are some numbers of test creation by question and by tests.
+Since the implementation of different modes of test creation in February 2016, over one million tests have been completed by TrueLearn users.
+Here are some numbers of test creation by question and by tests:

-After identifying both groups of users, the next step is to compare their proportions of test creation modes.
-From the summary table below, Over-Performers take significantly more questions under tests created by Simulation Mode, and they take less questions under tests that are Custom created by themselves.
-Considering all three “quick create” modes together (Simulate, Improve, Diagnose), the Over-Performing students attempted more questions than the lower performing group.
-Upon applying the Wilcoxon test, we can see that the group population averages for the Over-Performers and lower performers for the percentage of questions taken under Simulation Mode and under Custom Mode are significantly different with a confidence level of 95%.
+Considering all three “quick create” modes together (Simulate, Improve, Diagnose), the over-performing students attempted more questions than the lower performing group.
+Upon applying the Wilcoxon test, we can see the group population averages for the over-performers and under-performers for the percentage of questions taken under Simulation Mode and under Custom Mode are significantly different with a confidence level of 95 percent.

 It should go without saying that “Simulating your Exam” before you take the real one is recommended.
 You want to become familiar with taking questions randomly from all categories, and you will want to become comfortable with taking tests under a realistic time constraint.

 However, after analyzing the latest COMLEX Level 1 2016 users’ data and the groups of better performing and lower performing students, we now have data to back this up.
 We see that our highest performing students take more Simulate Mode questions and less custom created tests.

 As our previous Data Lab shows, the more practice questions you take, the better result you can expect.
 Now, with this conclusion, we encourage you to try out the Simulate Mode as well as the other Quick Create practice modes.